Manual

 ks = kalman_smoother(model)

-model = UnobservedComponents(nile; trend = "local level", cycle = "stochastic")
+model = UnobservedComponents(nile.flow; trend = "local level", cycle = "stochastic")

 fit!(model)